 We offer suggestions and guidance to help students develop their own strategies for revision.
 We do not make marks on students' papers, but we do make notes on the consultation summary form.
+We may also make use of the whiteboard, scrap paper, and laptops during consultations.
 At the end of each consultation, we "re-cap" our discussion and ask students to look over the consultation summary form and initial at the bottom.
-Students are provided a copy of this consultation summary form; you should receive a copy of the same form shortly after the consultation.
+Both students and professors then receive this consultation summary form via email.

 Live Online Consultations

 We begin our Live Online Consultations much like a face-to-face consultation.
 We ask questions about the assignment and students' expectations and identify specific questions or concerns.
 We may take a few minutes to read through the draft.
 Or, we may begin by specifically addressing students' concerns and/or questions.
 Either way, we engage students in a conversation about their writing.
-At the end of the consultation, we complete an electronic version of the consultation summary form through WC Online.
+At the end of the consultation, we complete a consultation summary form through WC Online.
 This form is electronically sent to the student and the professor.

 Written Online Consultations